cycfi/q/docs/dev_log.md

 `modules/`, so the Antora build ignores it).
 Significant updates only.
 Narrative: what changed and why, not how.

+## 2026-08-03

+The test and example CMake minimums went 3.5.1 -> 3.16 (`1180ed9b`), matching
+what `q_lib`, `q_io` and `infra` already required.
+CMake now warns that compatibility with < 3.10 is going away, and these two files were the last holdouts in the tree.
+Driven from hz, which was raising its own minimums at the same time; nothing else changed.

 ## 2026-07-23

 `1ef3a40b` The `signal_conditioner` chain is reordered: the dynamic smoother